About resistant starch explains where they are found and why it is so good for you.

 highly branched chains, which are readily digested

 by enzymes in the mouth and small intestine; then the many thousands of glucose molecules are ready for immediate absorption, and cause a

 rapid rise in blood sugar; excellent if you are an athlete, but not if you sit behind a computer for most of the day.

 This is complex stuff, but bear with me if you want to be able to enjoy better health, and in particular if you are obese and tired of the loss of well-being that goes with it.

-Resistant starch on the other hand is not absorbed in the small intestine as it is high in the helical amylose, which enzymes find more difficult to digest.
-It reaches the colon where it is fermented by the microflora which are able to break down these starches which are then absorbed more slowly in the large intestine, not as glucose but as healthy short chain fatty acids.
+About resistant starch on the other hand is not absorbed in the small intestine as it is high in the helical amylose, which enzymes find more difficult to digest.
+It reaches the colon where it is fermented by the microflora which are able to break down these foods which are then absorbed more slowly in the large intestine, not as glucose but as healthy short chain fatty acids.

 About resistant starch describes how some carbohydrates are broken down in the small intestine giving an immediate and unwelcome surge in blood glucose, but others pass through to the colon for fermentation.

 In the colon, often called the large intestine, they are acted upon by the healthy bacteria, or normal flora, that live there specifically to digest this resistant starch and turn it into various fatty acids like butyrate; google this substance as it acts as a very important anti inflammatory in the body.

 Those healthy bugs that live in your colon incidentally are called probiotics; in order to flourish they need plenty of resistant starch that has escaped the attention of the enzymes in the small intestine.